ga4gh-discovery/data-connect/README.md

 - Patient matchmaking
 - (Most importantly) Things we haven’t yet imagined!

+## Use cases

+The following use case examples help illustrate the capabilities of GA4GH Search:

+- Find subjects with HP:0001519 and candidate gene FBN1 (use case of [Matchmaker Exchange](https://www.matchmakerexchange.org/))
+- Find male subjects with HP:0009726 consented for General Research Use (use case of [European Genome-phenome Archive](https://www.ebi.ac.uk/ega/home))
+- Find adult males diagnosed with autism having a harmful mutation in SHANK1 (use case of [Autism Sharing Initiative](http://autismsharinginitiative.org))
+- Find dataset from subject on European data center hosted on Amazon (use case of [Cloud Work Stream](https://github.com/ga4gh/wiki/wiki))
+- Standardized description of exisitng datasets, allowing users to combile them with data from other sources (use case of [Pancreatic Cancer Dataset](https://www.ebi.ac.uk/ega/datasets/EGAD00001003153))
+- A researcher who has learned about the COPDGene dataset from dbGaP.
+They have determined the dataset is relevant to an analysis they are conducting, but the data is previously unseen by the researcher.
+GA4GH Search would enable the pre-existing schema of the subject phenotype and sample attribute data, provided by the submitters of the COPDGene dataset, to be made available to that researcher in a way that they can understand what data is available, as well as its format and structure.
+The researcher would work via an interface that is driven by the machine readable schema in the standard form provided by GA4GH Search.
+Additionally, the schema is provided in a way that allows the researcher to make use of semantic mapping and transformational tools that will reduce the time they need to spend manipulating the data before analysis.

+Full summary of use cases can be found in [USECASES.md](USECASES.md).

 ## Out of scope
 - Developing data models.
 GA4GH Search **does not** define data models.
 It defers that effort to others in the GA4GH or outside implementers.